samuelkhong/BuildYourOwnWorld/README.md

-# World Generator and Interactive Game
+# Build your own World

 This program is a world generator and interactive game where you can explore procedurally generated 2D worlds.
 You control an avatar and interact with objects, solve puzzles, and explore unique worlds.
 Below is an overview of the code and its functionality: